cotzanium/cotzanium.github.io/README.md

-# Stylish Portolio template for Jekyll
+# Personal Portifolio

-A Jekyll implementation of the [Stylish Portfolio](http://startbootstrap.com/template-overviews/stylish-portfolio/) template by [Start Bootstrap](http://startbootstrap.com/).
+My personal portifolio is making use of A Jekyll implementation of the [Stylish Portfolio](http://startbootstrap.com/template-overviews/stylish-portfolio/) template by [Start Bootstrap](http://startbootstrap.com/).